-Managed legal and statutory risk within the footpath network.

-The network allows users to go where they want to.
+- Managed legal and statutory risk within the footpath network. - The network allows users to go where they want to.

-• All of the districts footpaths will be trafficable 97 percent of the year.
+All of the districts footpaths will be trafficable 97% of the year.

-The following issues and concerns have been identified by Service managers relating to the services they provide.
-The service area concerns have been aligned to an asset class to assist with future asset management planning and decision making.
+The following issues and concerns have been identified by Service Managers relating to the services they provide.
+These areas concern have been aligned to Footpaths to assist with future asset management planning and decision making.